 I have a day job that I really like (on most days) so I don’t rely on this show to pay my bills.
 This is a genuine labor of love.

 In February 2016 Luxalune shut its doors to go into full time beer production as Farmery Beer.
 I secured a venue at The Black Rabbit but after it closed suddenly, I was a little screwed.
 I had 25 artisans paid and committed and no venue.
 Then I found the Kings Head Pub.

 As a customer, imagine browsing one of a kind local artisans with a glass of draft.
 Twenty-foot ceilings fill with sunlight and outside you hear the hum of Winnipeg’s historical exchange district.
 As an artisan, imagine being part of a vibrant sale.
 In between customers you can order a glass of Shiraz from the bar or help yourself to complimentary refreshements.

 The Half Moon Market aims to showcase a diverse, ever changing group of artisans.
 There are a handful of Half Moon Markets each year and each event will offer an variety of new and returning artisans.
 My original intention and continued endeavor is to create a show that customers and vendors are equally excited to be a part of.
-To ensure physical accessibility, I have begun offering one show a year in a larger venue that is wheelchair and stroller friendly.

 The Half Moon will never charge customers an admission price.
 It seems silly, to me, to pay to shop.